arrow

 3. Commit data exchange by reading data from the bank or performing actions, such as opening a bank account in this example.

-4. Once the processing of the request by the bank is done, the banking API sends a response indicating the success of failure of fulfilling the request back to the Samsung Wallet, and it’s shown to the customer.
+4. Once the bank processes the request, the banking API sends a response indicating the success or failure of fulfilling the request back to the Samsung Wallet, which is shown to the customer.

-It’s important to understand that processing of the request, which is the back-end process, is done on the bank’s side.
+It’s important to understand that the back-end process of processing the request is done on the bank’s side.
 If the request is to open the account, the bank does this according to their procedure.
 Alternatively, if the customer wants to transfer funds, the bank’s system will execute this transaction.

 So, getting back to the definition of banking API: